The particle approximation of quasi-stationary distributions: concentration bounds in the uniform case: Precise Results and Examples

-for $|x|$ great enough, and the assumptions from Lemma~\ref{lem:conv_ex} and~\ref{lem:conv_ex_2} are satisfied. \end{exa} \begin{rem} The existence of \emph{bounded} Lyapounov functions statisfying ~\eqref{eq:Lyap} for Euclidean diffusion with additive noise typically require a confining drift that grows strictly more than linearly at infinity, as in the above example.
-For instance if $V = 0$ and $\lambda =0$, and $L$ generates an Orstein-Uhlenbeck process (in one dimension $b(x) = - \mu x$ with $\mu > 0$), the large time convergence to equilibrium is not uniform in the initial condition.
-This case will be treated in the second part of our work. \end{rem}
+\begin{rem}[Counter-example] The existence of \emph{bounded} Lyapounov functions satisfying ~\eqref{eq:Lyap} for Euclidean diffusion with additive noise typically require a confining drift that grows strictly more than linearly at infinity, as in the above example.
+For instance if $V = 0$ and $\lambda =0$, and $L$ generates an Orstein-Uhlenbeck process (in one dimension $b(x) = - \mu x$ with $\mu > 0$), the large time convergence to equilibrium is not uniform in the initial condition. \end{rem}

+Our assumptions are also generically satisfied in the case of a diffusion on a compact manifold. \begin{lem} Let $(X_t)_{t \geq 0}$ be an uniformly elliptic diffusion with Lipschitz coefficients on a compact differentiable manifold and $V$ be measurable and bounded, then Assumptions~\ref{assu:domain}-\ref{assu:general} are satisfied. \end{lem} \begin{proof} We give a sketch of a proof that follows the arguments in $\R^d$ above.
+In a compact setting, by standard Krein-Rutman arguments, there exists a principal eigenfunction $h$ which by elliptic regularization is positive and smooth (see \textit{e.g.} \cite{pinsky1995positive}).
+By compactness, $\log h$ and $\nabla \log h$ are bounded.

+Let us recall a very classical argument showing the Wasserstein exponential convergence \ref{eq:W_1} in the compact setting.
+By uniform ellipticity and compactness, the transition kernel admits a strictly positive smooth density.
+Hence a Doeblin minorization condition holds, and by standard results (e.g. Meyn and Tweedie), the semigroup is exponentially ergodic in total variation, in particular for all $0 \leq \delta t \leq t$: